OGBitBlt/ElectrumClient/README.md

 $walletManager = $client->getManager(WalletManager::class);
 ```
 - ##### WalletManger->GetWalletBalance(bool $confirmed = false) : float
+    - param: $confirmed (optional) defaults to false; set to true if you only want to include confirmed transactions in the wallet balance.
+    - return: float balance of the wallet.

 ### Transaction Functions
 Transaction functions are available via the TransactionManager object: